 If, during a prior trip, you remained in the United States past your permitted stay on a current or now-expired visa, you stand a much lower chance that your visa will be renewed.
 You can doublecheck by looking at your I-94, which a Customs and Border Protection (CBP) official prepared for you upon U.S. entry.
 It contains the date by which you were expected to leave.
 If you remained in the U.S. past that date without proper permission, that means you overstayed.

 If you overstayed by more than 180 days, you will be ineligible for a visa for at least the next three years.
 An overstay of 365 days or more leads to visa ineligibility for ten years.

 Waivers are available, but consular officers do not usually request waivers for tourist visa applicants with recent overstays, absent extraordinary circumstances.

-There are few types of "work" that you can legally do as a tourist/business visitor to the United States.
-The most common infractions of this rule involve visitors who provide private child care or housekeeping, perform as musicians (even if unpaid), work in a family business, or freelance in their profession.
+There are only a few types of "work" that you can legally do as a tourist/business visitor to the United States.
+The most common violations of this rule involve visitors who provide private child care or housekeeping, perform as musicians (even if unpaid), work in a family business, or freelance in their profession.

-Even if you hold a B-1 "business" visa, you are only allowed to attend conferences or meetings, you are not authorized to work.
+Even if you hold a B-1 "business" visa, you are only allowed to attend conferences or meetings, you are not authorized to work in the United States.
 The few exceptions are narrow and nuanced.

-At your first visa interview, the officer likely asked you what you were going to do in the U.S. and how long you planned to stay.
+At your first visa interview, the consular officer likely asked you what you were going to do in the United States and how long you planned to stay.
 Now, when it's time for your renewal, the officer might look to see if you actually did what you said you were going to.

 The officer will also look at your travel patterns, checking for anomalies.
 For example, if you are married to a non-working spouse and have minor children, and you took a four-month trip alone to the U.S., this would invite further questioning.
 The officer would likely want to know how you were able to afford this type of travel, and investigate whether you performed unauthorized work to finance it.